Neeraj7911/Neeraj7911/README.md

 - 🌱 I'm constantly learning and improving my skills in **Web Development and Data Structures & Algorithms**
 - 💡 I love to explore new technologies and leverage them to solve real-life problems
 - 🎯 Goal: To contribute to open source projects and make a positive impact in the tech community
-- ⚡ Fun fact: I can solve a Rubik's cube in under 2 minutes!

 ## 🛠️ My Favorite Tools